We are many, but we are one

 1925 - 2008

-Charles Johnson Quander, Jr. was a Tuskegee Airman pilot assigned to the 816th Bomb Squadron and then to the 477th Bomb Group in Kentucky.
-He achieved the rank of Flight Officer with the 617th Bomb Squadron, and was assigned to a medium Bombardment Squadron of B-25 aircraft at Godman Field, Fort Knox, Kentucky.
-Although he was
+Charles Johnson Quander, Jr. was a Tuskegee Airman pilot assigned to the 816th Bomb Squadron and then to the 477th Bomb Group in Kentucky, and flew a B-25 Bomber in World War II.
+He achieved the rank of Flight Officer with the 617th Bomb Squadron, and was assigned to a medium Bombardment Squadron of B-25 aircraft at Godman Fiel

 1925 - 2008

-Charles Johnson Quander, Jr. was a Tuskegee Airman pilot assigned to the 816th Bomb Squadron and then to the 477th Bomb Group in Kentucky.
+Charles Johnson Quander, Jr. was a Tuskegee Airman pilot assigned to the 816th Bomb Squadron and then to the 477th Bomb Group in Kentucky, and flew a B-25 Bomber in World War II.
 He achieved the rank of Flight Officer with the 617th Bomb Squadron, and was assigned to a medium Bombardment Squadron of B-25 aircraft at Godman Field, Fort Knox, Kentucky.
 Although he was apparently not posted overseas, his unit stood ready to defend the homeland, if such became necessary.

 1930 - 1969